 |IV||The cancer cells do not look like normal cells.
 These are very aggressive and fast-growing tumors that can involve nearby brain tissue and require most intense treatment.|

-Prognostic factors: Besides the grades of CNS cancers/tumors, many factors have been identified in various clinical research studies, which can predict the outlook of the CNS cancer/tumor.
+Prognostic factors: Besides the grades of CNS cancers/tumors, many factors have been identified which can predict the outlook of the CNS cancer/tumor.
 These factors are generally taken into account before starting the treatment of the disease.
 The prognostic factors for CNS cancers/tumors include the type of cancer/tumor, size, location, resectability, extent of spread, patient’s age, patient’s performance status, among other factors.

 Join our community of fighters and survivors, motivate and uplift each other to fight cancer together.